jenmwa/jenmwa/README.md

 🌍 I'm situated in Karlstad, Sweden.

-⚡ Fun fact: I absolutley love going to concerts and I do have a university grade in James Bond knowledge...
+⚡ Fun facts: I'm the Captain of Mikkeller Running Club Karlstad and I do not love running, but i do love going to concerts!
+And.
+I do have a university degree in James Bond knowledge...

 📫 How to reach me? send me an email to hej@jenwaller.se